History & Context

 As a result of these policies and practices, France has emerged as the overwhelming dominant power in “post-colonial” Africa.

 The oppressive effects of these policies and practices are stark.
 Despite having 6 of the world’s 10 fastest growing economies, with huge reserves of natural and mineral resources, as well as dramatic advances in democracy since the end of the cold war, the economic and political conditions in the 23 Francafrique countries remain exceedingly bleak:

 - Per that 2017 Democracy index, 5 of the world’s 10 most authoritarian regimes are in Africa and all 5 are Francafrique countries.
 Additionally, 19 of the 23 Francafrique countries — i.e. more than 70% — dominate the bottom ranking of the index as the worst dictatorships.

-- Per data from the Armed Conflict Location & Event Data Project (ACLED), 8 of the 25 conflicts around the world that caused between 100 and 999 deaths in 2018, were in Francafrique countries.
-In other words, less than 5% of the world’s population that makes up the Francafrique territories accounted for more than 30% of the world’s conflicts.
+- Per data from the the Upsala Conflict Data Program and the Armed Conflict Location & Event Data Project (ACLED), when considering mid-range conflicts that caused between 1,000 and 9,999 deaths in 2021 or 2022, 18 out of 29 countries affected by these conflicts were in the Francafrique sphere of influence.
+In other words, the 6 percent of the world’s population that lives in these countries experiences 44 percent of the world’s medium-intensity conflicts.

 III.
 Ambazonia and Francafrique